-Perfectly Personal Word Art Big Letter Mask Variation 1 - Photoshop Elements Transcript © 2019 Jenifer Juris
+Perfectly Personal Word Art Big Letter Mask Variation 1 - Photoshop Transcript

+© 2019 Jenifer Juris

 In this lesson we're going to cover how to take the big letter mask base and give it some artistic flair.
-In this variation, we're going to add some paint to the mask base and then clip a photo to it.
+In this variation we're going to add some paint to the mask base and then clip a photo to it.

-So here I am in Photoshop elements and I've already opened the artistic letter mask base file.
-Before you do anything else, in the menu bar, choose file, duplicate to create a copy and then in the dialog box click okay.
-Now you can go back and close the original artistic letter mask base file.
+So here I am in Photoshop and I've already opened the artistic letter mask base PSD file.
+Before you do anything else, in the menu bar, choose image, duplicate to create a copy of this file and then click okay.
+We want to make sure we keep the base file intact so we're going to make sure we work with the copy.
+So now we can close the original base file.
 In the downloads for this section of the class, you can find a small number of PNG paint files I've included for you to use.
-You're going to need those files downloaded and unzipped in order to be able to follow along with this lesson.
-Okay, so now that we've created a copy of our base file and have the paint PNG files ready to use, let's get started on the fun stuff.
+You are going to need these files downloaded and unzipped in order to be able to follow along with this lesson.
+Okay, so now that we've created a copy of our base file and have the paint PNG files ready, let's get started on the fun stuff.
 This first variation I'm going to show you is very easy to do while also adding a large amount of visual impact.

-But before we add any paint to this mask, I first need to update the word that I'm using.
-To do that, in the layers panel, double click on the thumbnail of the type layer to activate the type on the document.
+Before we add any paint to this mask, I first need to update the word that I'm using.
+So to do that, in the layers panel, double click on the thumbnail of the type layer to activate the type on the document.
 Now type the word that you wish to use.
 I'm using the word nature in all caps.
 If you want to copy me exactly, you can, as I've also provided the same photo I'm using in this lesson in the downloads.
 So then once you're done, click the checkmark to commit.

-And as you can see, the word no longer fits within the bounds of the document, but that's okay.
+As you can see, the word no longer fits within the bounds of the document, but that's okay.
 We're about to fix that.
-So get the horizontal type tool and in the tool options, set the size to 125 points and then get the move tool and press control A in windows or command A on a Mac to select all.
+So get the horizontal type tool.
+And in the tool options, set the font size to 125 points.
+And now we can get the move tool, press control A in windows or command A on a Mac to select all.
 And then in the tool options, click on the align horizontal centers icon and the align vertical centers icon and then press control D in windows or command D on a Mac to de-select.